The Tiger Balm, a cure for grandmothers?

 Camphor and clove produce a feeling of warmth at first, followed by a cold sensation resulted from menthol and cajuput.
 These conflicting nerve receptor stimulate will lead to numbness which will help alleviate your symptoms and regain some form of thunder, say tiger.
 This Red Tiger Balm is highly recommended for muscle contractions and joint pains.

-Tiger Balm White
+Tiger Balm white ointment uses